are pleased to announce our Star Gaze XXVI (26th for non-Romans) Star Party at Trap Pond State Park

 Soup or chili on Thursday and Friday for dinner

 Hot dogs will be available at minimal cost throughout the day and night

-Vehicle movement will be restricted in the observing area after dusk as a courtesy to those who are observing.
+Vehicle movement will be restricted in the observing area after dark as a courtesy to those who are observing.

 See below for pricing.
 Sorry, there will be no refunds, but you can transfer your registration.
 For individuals that wish to camp in the Park camping area which has water and electricity contact the Delaware State Park Reservation system.

-for your waste water is included in camping fee.
-It is not
+waste water is included in camping fee.
+It is not included for

 Minors, i.e., anyone under 18 years old, must be accompanied by a parent or legal guardian while they are at Star Gaze.
 "Family" definition is intended to be parent(s) and their children less than 18 years of age or members of the same household...i.e., husband, wife, partner.

 All attendees are encouraged to register in advance for this event.
 This is our first Star Gaze at Trap Pond and you can help us with logistics by emailing your intent to attend if you will not be preregistering.

 |Per person on Observing Field||$56|